Talks & Events

 - reduced concentration

-We tell our children the same messages we were told when we were grieving including, “move on”, “keep busy”, “be strong”, “wait for time to heal” and sometimes, “get over it”.
-While our intentions are good, many of these messages do not reflect the actual feelings of the child.
-This misinformation can further isolate them in their pain and distract them from their healing.
+Instead, we are told to “move on”, “keep busy”, “be strong”, “wait for time to heal” and eventually, “get over it”.
+This misinformation further isolates us in our pain and distracts us from our healing.

-You will take new action within an environment of other caregivers whose children have experienced a loss.
+You will take new action within the comfort of a group of women who have all experienced loss.

 In this workshop you will have the opportunity to,

-- Strengthen your knowledge of healthy grieving and coping in children
+- Strengthen your foundation of healthy grieving and coping

-- Demystify and modify limiting beliefs about a child’s effective recovery from loss
+- Demystify and modify limiting beliefs about effective recovery from loss

-- Learn to help your child communicate their emotional truth regarding their losses
+- Communicate your emotional truth regarding your losses

-- Share your thoughts and processes in a safe, confidential, and supportive space
+- Share your story in a safe, confidential, and supportive space

-- Identify the losses in your child’s life that are emotionally incomplete
+- Identify the losses in your life that are emotionally incomplete

-- Identify the emotional and behavioural habits that are not serving your child’s healing
+- Identify the emotional and behavioural habits that are not serving your healing

-- Renew your sense of hope in your child’s ability to heal and recover
+- Renew your sense of hope and purpose in life

 - Feel heard and seen by others without judgment, criticism, or analysis